 Employment Outlook and Salary Information

-In 2015, the U.S. Bureau of Labor Statistics (BLS) reported annual median salaries of $36,480 for agricultural and food science technicians and $21,010 for non-farm animal caretakers.
-According to the BLS, faster than average job growth of 11% was expected for animal care and service workers from 2014-2024, while the increase for agricultural and food science technicians was around average, at 5%, during that same time.
+In 2018, the U.S. Bureau of Labor Statistics (BLS) reported that agricultural and food science technicians in the 90th percentile or higher earned $64,020 or more per year, while non-farm animal caretakers in that same percentile earned $37,250.
+According to the BLS, projected an increase as fast as the average for animal care and service workers through 2028, while agricultural and food science technicians was predicted to rise much faster than the average during that same time.

 Agricultural and food science technicians approach animal nutrition from a scientific standpoint, examining how food and nutrition affects animal yields.
 Animal caretakers work directly with animals ensuring that their needs are met.
 Both of these careers can benefit from a bachelor's degree in animal sciences, and employers may prefer job candidates with professional certifications and relevant experience.